jessemonroy650/top-phonegap-mistakes/browser-platform.md

 ### <a name=releases>Releases</a> ###

-There are only two (2) release for *Browser platform*, 4.0.0 and 3.6.0.
+There are only two (2) release for *browser platform*, 4.0.0 and 3.6.0.

 #### 4.0.0 ####